ava-labs/avalanche-docs/docs/subnets/how-to-transfer-funds.md

 +--------+---------+-------------------------+-----------------------------------------------+---------+---------+
 ```

-As can be noticed, the address `P-avax10an3cucdfqru984pnvv6y0rspvvclz63e523m0` indeed has 4.5 AVAX and is
+As can be noticed, the address `P-avax10an3cucdfqru984pnvv6y0rspvvclz63e523m0` indeed has 4.5 AVAX and
-associated to index 2 of the ledger A.
+is associated to index 2 of the ledger A.

 :::note

-A ledger manages an infinite amount of addresses derivated from a main private key, and due to this,
+A ledger manages an infinite amount of addresses derived from a main private key, and due to this,
-in certain ocasions there is a need to specify which address or which index of the ledger are we
+in certain operations there is a need to specify which address or which index of the ledger is the user
 operating against.

-### Decide which index of ledger B to use and find out the associated address
+### Decide which Index of Ledger B to Use and Find Out the Associated Address

 In this case the user wants to use index 0, the one CLI by default expects to contain funds.

-For the transfer cmd, it is also needed to know the target p-chain address.
-Let's get it.
+For the transfer command, it is also needed to know the target p-chain address.
+Do the following to
+obtain it:

 With the ledger B connected and the avalache app running, execute: